denten-books/plain-text/4-sign.md

 "working to learn the principles by which interactive computer aids can augment the intellectual capability of the subjects" [@engelbart_human_1969, 1].
 Cathode Ray Tube (CRT) displays were central to this research mission.
-In one of many patents that came out of "intellect augmentation" laboratory, Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
+In one of many patents that came out of his "intellect augmentation" laboratory, Engelbart pictured the "display system" as a workstation that combines a typewriter, a CRT screen, and a mouse.
 The patent schematics show the workstation in action, with the words "NOW IS THE TIME FOB" prominently displayed on the screen.
-Although Engelbart did not explain the meaning of the message,[^ln2-timefob] the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.
+Although Engelbart did not explain the meaning of the message, the system's user is evidently in the process of editing a sentence and about to correct the nonsensical FOB into a FOR.[^ln2-timefob]

 !["NOW IS THE TIME FOB."
 Schematics for a "display system" [@engelbart_x-y_1970].](images/engel.png)

-Commenting on the use of "visual display systems" for human--computer interaction, Engelbart writes:
+Commenting on the use of "visual display systems" for human-computer interaction, Engelbart writes:

 > One of the potentially most promising means for delivering and receiving